Ekanosetale/Customer-Segmentation-And-Credit-Risk-Analysis-for-Tawny-Bank/README.md

      )
      SELECT *
      FROM ordered_txn
-     WHERE txn_count > 3
+     WHERE txn_count > 5
        AND distinct_locations > 1
        AND amount > ISNULL(prev_amount, 0)
      ORDER BY card_id, date;

 As part of the transactional risk analysis for the Bank, I developed a targeted SQL routine designed to identify suspicious online spending behavior that may signal potential card compromise, both activity, or coordinated fraud attempts.The logic focuses specifically on: Online transactions on the same card within a short time frame (60 minutes) across more than one merchant location	and with a pattern of increasing transaction amounts.
 I flag any card that has more than three online transactions within one hour, where the transactions originate from multiple merchant cities and the transaction amount increases relative to the previous one.
 This pattern is a classic indicator of card testing, where fraudsters initiate small transactions to validate a compromised card, use different online merchant routes or IPs and gradually escalate the amount once initial transactions succeed.
 This detection strategy helps us; Identify compromised cards early before larger fraudulent losses occur, detect automated or bot-driven attacks exploiting online platforms and Surface geographic inconsistencies in transaction behavior (e.g., multiple locations in one hour is highly unlikely for a legitimate customer)

 More importantly, this rule applies only to cards equipped with EMV chips, yet used in non-chip channels like online, where security is inherently lower.
 The business implications of this is that: A reduce fraud-related financial exposure, improves cardholder trust by proactively securing accounts and supports compliance with industry best practices for transaction monitoring.

-#### TRIGGER(To automatically detect and log suspicious card transactions where a card that has a chip is not used via chip during a transaction)

-     CREATE TABLE transaction_trigger_log (
-         log_id INT IDENTITY(1,1) PRIMARY KEY,
-         transaction_date DATETIME,
-         client_id INT,
-         card_id INT,
-         amount DECIMAL(18, 2),
-         merchant_city VARCHAR(255),
-         merchant_state VARCHAR(255),
-         has_chip BIT,
-         used_chip VARCHAR(255) ,
-         is_fraud_suspected BIT,
-         logged_at DATETIME DEFAULT GETDATE()
-     );
-     CREATE TRIGGER trg_flag_chip_bypass
-     ON transactions_data
-     AFTER INSERT
-     AS
-     BEGIN
-         SET NOCOUNT ON;

-         INSERT INTO transaction_trigger_log (
-             transaction_date,
-             client_id,
-             card_id,
-             amount,
-             merchant_city,
-             merchant_state,
-             has_chip,
-             used_chip,
-             is_fraud_suspected
-         )
-         SELECT
-             i.date,
-             i.client_id,
-             i.card_id,
-             i.amount,
-             i.merchant_city,
-             i.merchant_state,
-             c.has_chip,
-             i.use_chip,
-             1  -- Flag as fraud suspected
-         FROM inserted i
-         INNER JOIN cards_data c ON i.card_id = c.id
-         WHERE c.has_chip = 1 AND i.use_chip <> 'Chip Transaction'
-     END;

-     DROP TRIGGER trg_flag_chip_bypass;
-     DROP TABLE transaction_trigger_log;

-     INSERT INTO transactions_data (
-         id, date, client_id, card_id, amount,
-         use_chip, merchant_id, merchant_city,
-         merchant_state, zip, mcc, errors
-     )
-     VALUES (
-         201, GETDATE(), 1, 101, 1200.00,
-         0, 3001, 'Lagos', 'Lagos', '100001', 1234, NULL
-     );

-     SELECT * FROM transaction_trigger_log;

-As to  mitigation fruadulent activities experienced by the bank, I implemented a SQL Server trigger designed to automatically monitor and log suspicious card transactions specifically cases where chip enabled cards are not used via chip.
-This logic is built on the premise that EMV chip technology offers significantly higher protection against fraud compared to magnetic stripe (swipe) or card-not-present (online) transactions.
-When a card equipped with a chip is used in a non-chip transaction, it potentially indicates: card cloning (especially if swiped), unauthorized online use and customer behavior deviation.
-This logic helps to detects risky behavior as it happens, not post-fraud , targets one of the most common fraud vectors and builds a centralized log of potentially fraudulent events for review and machine learning enrichment among others.

-#### Block Cards  With Than 3 Consecutive Failed Transactions I in a Day.

-     WITH TransactionErrors AS (
-         SELECT
-             card_id,
-             CAST([date] AS DATE) AS txn_date,
-             [date] AS txn_datetime,
-             errors,
-             CASE
-                 WHEN errors IS NOT NULL AND errors <> '' THEN 1 ELSE 0
-             END AS is_error
-         FROM transactions_data
-     ),

-     ErrorGroups AS (
-         SELECT *,
-             ROW_NUMBER() OVER (PARTITION BY card_id, txn_date ORDER BY txn_datetime)
-             -
-             ROW_NUMBER() OVER (PARTITION BY card_id, txn_date, is_error ORDER BY txn_datetime)
-             AS group_id
-         FROM TransactionErrors
-     ),

-     ConsecutiveErrorCounts AS (
-         SELECT
-             card_id,
-             txn_date,
-             group_id,
-             COUNT(*) AS consecutive_error_count
-         FROM ErrorGroups
-         WHERE is_error = 1
-         GROUP BY card_id, txn_date, group_id
-     )

-     -- Final blocked cards
-     SELECT DISTINCT
-         card_id,
-         txn_date,
-         'BLOCKED' AS status_reason
-     FROM ConsecutiveErrorCounts
-     WHERE consecutive_error_count >= 3;

-Lastly, I created a logic that identifies credit cards that have experienced more than 3 consecutive failed transactions within a single day.
-These repeated failures can indicate; Potential fraud attempts (e.g., brute-force PIN guessing), stolen card misuse, malfunctioning or misconfigured cards or terminals and system abuse or bot activity.
-By flagging consecutive failures, this logic detects fraud-in-progress, allowing the bank to block the card before a successful fraudulent transaction occurs.

 #### Customer Credit Risk Segmentation Based on Debt-to-Income Ratio and Credit Score Categories